 Request Payment Alternatives to Cash

 Safeguarding checks is easier than safeguarding cash, and electronic payments are the safest of all so always encourage payment via electronic transfer.
+For Smartphone access to deposit checks, submit a support request for Mobile Deposit Access.

 When checks are received they should be immediately endorsed on the back with "For Deposit Only to Stanford University.”
 The appropriate project, fund and object code (for revenue transactions) or project, task, award and expenditure type (for expenditure credit transactions) should be recorded on the front of the check.
 All checks should be made payable to Stanford University.
 If a check intended for Stanford University is instead made payable to an individual, it can be refused for deposit by the bank and have a complicated impact on tax reporting for both Stanford and the individual.
 In the event that this happens, please request the check be reissued to Stanford University instead.